 On Feb.
 19, 1942, Executive Order 9066 was issued by President Franklin Roosevelt.
 It authorized the incarceration (internment) of U.S. citizens of Japanese descent.
 About 122,000 people were sent to concentration camps.
-Many of their homes, businesses, and farms were confiscated.
+With rare exceptions, many of their homes, businesses, and farms were confiscated by banks, local governments, and speculators.

 We refer to the internment as incarceration.
 This choice of language is recommended by the Densho Encyclopedia, because “One of the strategies employed by the federal government to sell the forced removal and confinement of Japanese American from the West Coast during World War II was the use of euphemistic terms that masked the true nature of what was being done.”
 Read their full statement, Do words matter?